City Status & News

 Building and Planning Departments

 - The Building and Planning Department, including the Permit Center is closed to walk-in customers.
-However, staff are available to assist permit customers by appointment and via phone and email during regular Permit Center hours for each department.
+However, staff are available to assist permit customers via phone and email during regular Permit Center hours for each department.

 - We encourage the use of electronic submittals:

 - Use electronic submittal through Accela or Email (as applicable) for all permit applications.

 - If you need to deliver plans that cannot be sent electronically, use the dropbox at the south entrance to City Hall during business hours.

 - For additional assistance, please contact department staff:

 Boards, Commissions & Committees